-Retirement & Re-election of Directors
+Retirement and re-election of Directors

-The Company's Constitution specifies that one third of the Board, excluding the Managing Director (if applicable), must retire from the office and stand for re-election at each Annual General Meeting.
-Further, each director, excluding the Managing Director, must stand for re-election every 3 years.
+The Company's Constitution specifies that one third of the Board, excluding the Managing Director (if applicable), must retire from the office and stand for reelection at each Annual General Meeting.
+Further, each director, must stand for re-election every 3 years.

-During the year Mr W Spanner was elected as a director and Mr W McLeland retired by rotation in accordance with the Constitution at the 2020 Annual General Meeting and being eligible was re-elected.
+During the year Mrs C Waldron and Mr W McLeland retired by rotation in accordance with the Constitution at the 2023 Annual General Meeting and being eligible were re-elected.

-Mrs C Waldron will stand for election and Mr D Saville will stand for re-election at the upcoming Annual General Meeting to be held on 16 November 2021.
+Mr D Saville and Mrs S Hansen will stand for re-election at the upcoming Annual General Meeting to be held on 19 November 2024.

-Succession Planning
+Succession planning

-The Board plans succession of its own members in conjunction with the Board Remuneration and Nomination Committee, considering the skill and experience of current Board members and the company's future strategic direction and needs.
+The Board plans succession of its own members in conjunction with the Board Remuneration and Nomination Committee, considering the skill and experience of current Board members and the Company's future strategic direction and needs.